andrewjmead/wpsites/README.md

 Amazing!

-Notice that you didn't need to login to the admin panel.
+Notice that you didn't need to log in to the admin panel.
 This is thanks to the `automatic-login` plugin.
 New sites have automatic login enabled.
 They also have the debug log enabled.
 There are settings in [template options](#template-options) to disable both of these, but I find it's perfect for local development.

 Creating your first site is just the beginning.
 Read on to learn how you can make your own templates to create sites specific to your needs!